 27. Online Writing Jobs

-Online Writing Jobs is a site for copywriters, Search Engine Optimization (SEO) content writers, bloggers, and subject matter experts in a variety of industries.
+Online Writing Jobs is a site for copywriters, bloggers, content writers, Search Engine Optimization, and other writting experts.

 Online Writing Jobs is limited to applicants within the U.S. who can provide the required documentation.
 You’ll be required to submit a writing sample using the provided guidelines for review and feedback within 3 business days.

 Rates vary depending on a variety of factors such as type of content, level of expertise, deadline, and length.
 That said, Online Writing Jobs pays a minimum of $15 to $50 per article.
 A payout amount for a given article will be provided before you agree to complete it.